Skip to content ↓

 Welcome to the Determined Deer Class Page!

-The Determined Deer are taught by Miss Neall supported by Miss Richardson (Wednesday - Friday Afternoon).
+The Determined Deer are taught by Miss Neall and supported by Mrs Symonds.

 Key Dates